Skip to Main Content

 Recent news on high-yield savings account rates

-High-yield savings accounts typically pay a much higher APY than traditional savings accounts, providing savers the ability to earn more on their money while still enjoying the security of a federally insured account.
+High-yield savings accounts typically pay a much greater APY than traditional savings accounts, providing savers the ability to earn more on their money while still enjoying the security of a federally insured account.
 Traditional savings accounts are commonly offered at brick-and-mortar banks and larger banks.
 These accounts may yield close to nothing, often around 0.01 percent APY.
-High-yield savings accounts can earn hundreds of times more these days.
+High-yield savings accounts often earn APYs that are hundreds of times more these days.

-Most high-yield savings accounts have a variable APY, which means the yield is subject to change.
+Most high-yield savings accounts have a variable APY, which means the yield is subject to change at the bank's discretion.
 Consumers looking for a guaranteed yield should consider a certificate of deposit (CD), and a no-penalty CD might be a good option for those who prefer both a fixed APY and access to their money without incurring a penalty.

 Savings accounts usually earn compound interest, which simply means you’ll earn interest on interest.
 As such, you’ll earn interest on your principal as well as the interest that accumulates over time.